514: No Such Thing As A Computer Tower

 No, no, sorry, it's a bad description.
 I backtrack.

-Mangroves are trees.
-The mangrove, there are about a few dozen species of mangrove tree, and they're the only trees which can grow in saltwater.
+The mangroves are trees.
+The mangrove, there are about a few dozen species of mangrove tree, and they're the only trees which can grow in salt water.

 They're amazing things for all sorts of reasons.
 You tend to get them in brackish areas where it's like right on the coast, so it's where the salt water hits the freshwater.